facebook4j/facebook4j.github.io/en/index.md

 ---
 layout: default
-title: Facebook4J - A Java library for the Facebook Graph API
+title: Facebook4J - A most easily usable Facebook API wrapper in Java
-description: Facebook4J is a Java library for the Facebook Graph API.
-This library provides the ease of use like Twitter4J.
+description: Facebook4J is an open-sourced, mavenized Java library.
+With Facebook4J, you can easily integrate your application with the Facebook API.
 Facebook4J is an unofficial library.
 keywords: facebook,java,facebook4j
 ---
 # Introduction {#introduction}